 There are many different ways you can learn more about clinical trials.
 Ask your neuromuscular care team about clinical trials that your child may be eligible for.
 They can connect you with people who are informed about the various trials recruiting.
 PPMD keeps an updated list of all current Duchenne clinical trials that can be found at parentprojectmd.org/exploretrials.
 You may also visit clinicaltrials.gov, a database that hosts information about clinical trials.
+If you are seeking more detailed information on a specific potential therapy, PPMD maintains a detailed pipeline of all actively studied Duchenne therapies on our Interactive Drug Development Pipeline page, detailed in the following sections.

 PPMD has many valuable resources that aim to connect people with Duchenne with clinical trial opportunities if they choose.
 There is a Clinical Trial Video Library available that includes several videos that explain the various aspects of exploring the participation of clinical trials.
-To visit this series, please visit parentprojectmd.org/ctvideos.
+To visit this series, please visit parentprojectmd.org/ ctvideos.

-Join the Duchenne Registry
+Join The Duchenne Registry

-The Duchenne Registry connects Duchenne and Becker patients with actively recruiting clinical trials and research studies, and educates patients and families about Duchenne and Becker research.
+The Duchenne Registry connects Duchenne and Becker patients with actively recruiting clinical trials and research studies and educates patients and families about Duchenne and Becker research.
 At the same time, The Duchenne Registry is a valuable resource for researchers, allowing access to data provided by patients and their families - information that is vital to advances in the care and treatment of Duchenne.
 To learn more and to register, please visit duchenneregistry.org.